Revisiting the Past via Ombaanhu Kingship

 By Shivute Kaapanda [Think Tank Africa]

-The microscope of legitimacy keeps facing the Ombaanhu community now and then due to the lack of proper information about Ombaanhu Kingship.
+The microscope of legitimacy keep facing the Ombaanhu community now and then due to the lack of proper information about Ombaanhu Kingship and its historical origin.

 Following is the sequence of Ombaanhu kings as oral history can recall from the recent generations:

 It is said that Amushila waNehau lyaKalimba led Aambaanhu from the great lakes of Kenya.
 He was not a king nor was he from a particular clan.
 After settling in the area stretching vast tracts of land in what is today known as Omusati Region, and with the formation of clans, the Aakwanghwiyo/Aakwanambwa clan of Ombaanhu became the royal clan at that time, dominated by members originating from the Nghumbi royal house.

 Kamhaku ka-Huhwa was recorded by oral history to be the first king of Ombaanhu kingdom followed by Avula ya-Epohe who was followed by Amuhelo wa-Kalipi followed by Ishitile ya-Ukahona followed by Eita ya-Aitewa followed by Eelu ya-Elaa who was then followed by Avula ya- Alweendo; all these kings were said to belong to the Aakwanghwiyo clan who used to live at ‘Ombala’(palace) designated for Ombaanhu kingship in Ohamwaala village.